Skip to content

 For all practical purposes your pie is ready for the oven but there is one additional steps that’s entirely optional.
 If you want a darker or sweeter top crust you can brush melted butter on the crust and sprinkle with granulated sugar.
 In a small bowl melt a couple tablespoons of butter and brush it on the entire top crust, including the lattice strips.
 Then sprinkle granulated sugar over the butter.

 I know bakers who always add the butter and sugar.
-I personally don’t do this because the crust comes out too dark for my liking.
+I personally don’t do this because I love the flavor of apples and don’t need extra sugar in my diet.
 You’ll find countless tips on how to prevent the top crust from becoming too dark.
 These tips range from covering the outer crust with strips of aluminum foil to using a pie crust guard.

 That’s it.
 Your crust is done and the pie is ready for the oven!